The Lavin Agency Speakers Bureau

 Slavery fueled the growth of our churches, schools, and institutions.
 We must face that history if we want to understand—and someday transcend—our racial divide.

 “Slavery is more than just history,” says Rachel L. Swarns.
 “It lives with us, all of us, now.”
 Schools, churches, and many of our most influential institutions are still deeply entwined with the legacy of racial injustice, and “we need to grapple with that history to find our way forward.”
 As the author of The 272—an acclaimed addition to our understanding of our national story that landed on TIME‘s Top 100 Must-Read Books—Rachel has prompted a country-wide reckoning into how we can transform our knowledge of the past to concrete action in the present.
 By revealing the compelling story of the families that were enslaved and sold by Catholic priests to build Georgetown University and the Catholic Church itself, she “advances the conversation and challenges the collective conscience” (The NYT).
-Through her dynamic, empathetic talks, Rachel offers audiences a fuller picture of slavery’s contemporary legacy.
+Through her dynamic, empathetic talks, Rachel offers audiences a fuller picture of slavery’s contemporary legacy and shows how it can bring us together in our polarized moment.
 “It speaks to who we are, and how we got to where we are,” she says.
 “And it’s critical for our understanding of our nation’s racial divide—and for our hopes of one day transcending it.”

 The 272 journeys to slavery’s heart of darkness.
 But it is also the moving human story of some of the people who endured and survived this ordeal, and who have long awaited rediscovery.—The New York Times Book Review